Lorin Morgan-Richards: Theater

-Between 1993 and 2003, Richards received an AA Degree in Liberal Arts at Cuyahoga Community College and credited his Anthropology Professor Mark Lewine as a mentor.
-During this time, Richards also achieved minor success in producing music projects containing modern dance and theater, and befriended and collaborated with artist Textbeak.
+Between 1993 and 2003 Morgan-Richards received an AA Degree in Liberal Arts at Cuyahoga Community College and credited his Anthropology Professor Mark Lewine as a mentor.
+During this time, Morgan-Richards also achieved minor success in producing music projects containing modern dance and theater, and befriended and collaborated with artist Textbeak.
 "I first attended Tri-C Western campus where my focus was on Liberal Arts.
 At the time, I kept a journal of random thoughts, doodles, and lyrics and used the filter of music as my art.
 So, the bulk of my classes were in this field of study.
 I made connections with other artists who shared similar passions, and we were all eager to form various projects of expression.
 I moved to Lakewood to be closer to the performance spaces and switched to Tri-C Metro where I was awakened out of my shell by an Anthropology teacher named Dr. Mark Lewine."
-In 1999, Richards solo album ENKI and subsequent live production were based on Zecharia Sitchin's book The Twelfth Planet.
+In 1999, Morgan-Richards solo album ENKI and subsequent live production were based on Zecharia Sitchin's book The Twelfth Planet.
 The show premiered in Cleveland, Ohio under the choreography of Michael Medcalf.
 Native American musical act Shouting Mountain opened the evening.
-In 2001, Richards followed the success of ENKI with the production of An Occurrence Remembered, influenced by the metaphysical war writings of Ambrose Bierce.
+In 2001, Morgan-Richards followed the success of ENKI with the production of An Occurrence Remembered, influenced by the metaphysical war writings of Ambrose Bierce.
 The performance premiered in New York City.
-Richards reflects on the performance: "Rehearsals were underway when 9-11 happened and I recall we continued only for our own therapy of the situation, knowing theater-goers were not going out.
+Morgan-Richards reflects on the performance: "Rehearsals were underway when 9-11 happened and I recall we continued only for our own therapy of the situation, knowing theater-goers were not going out.
 It was a tremendous performance, but it financially broke me."

-Richards calls his synth music "Dark Electronic Storytelling" as it is conceptually based on written works and is meant for dramatic performance.
+Morgan-Richards calls his synth music "Dark Electronic Storytelling" as it is conceptually based on written works and is meant for dramatic performance.

-Richards announced on social media in June 2018 that he was re-releasing previous albums and upcoming tracks under the new moniker Elder Moon.
+Morgan-Richards announced on social media in June 2018 that he was re-releasing previous albums and upcoming tracks under the new moniker Elder Moon.